 Another way to help to avoid the issue is different payment solutions.
 But will it scare them if you ask for a deposit or credit card information when they make a reservation?
 You have to consider if it makes sense in your restaurant to do the following.

 One option is to ask the guest to note credit card information when booking a table.
 Here you can notify the guest that you have a cancellation policy and that you will charge an amount if the guest does not cancel but fails to show up.

 Holding credit card details gives you peace of mind.
 You don’t need to worry about losing a lot of profit.
-For most restaurants, this solution is better than an upfront payment which often makes this the preferred option for many restaurants — for guests who turn up, their overall experience doesn’t really change.
+For most restaurants, this solution is better than an upfront payment which often makes this the preferred option for many restaurants — for guests who turn up, their overall experience doesn’t change.

 But a cancellation policy should also be flexible for when guests have emergencies or other reasonable reasons for needing to cancel their booking.
 Maybe you should consider looking at each incident on a case-by-case basis.

-Also customers can be tempted to find another place because they don’t want to give up that information and choose a restaurant that doesn’t require that.
+Also, customers can be tempted to find another place because they don’t want to give up that information and choose a restaurant that doesn’t require that.

 Another option is to use prepayment.
 Here you automatically send the guest an email asking them to make a prepayment to confirm the reservation.
-You can decide what the prepayment amount should be, and this amount is deducted the final bill in the restaurant.
+You can decide what the prepayment amount should be, and this amount is deducted from the final bill in the restaurant.

 The last option – which is also the safest one – is to sell tickets for your events.
 Here, the guest will pay for the menu/event beforehand.
 But in this option, you need to have a fixed price for your menu.

-With this option people already paid for their food so if they don’t show up you will still get your money so you will not experience the same kind of loss as if it was a normal no show.
+With this option people already paid for their food so if they don’t show up you will still get your money so you will not experience the same kind of loss as if it was a normal no-show.

 Events are also a nice marketing tool that can make your restaurant more visible on social media etc.